FAQ

 Will the final product match the template I've created?

-It should, thanks to our design team.
-They have created a selection of beautiful templates that will translate almost identically onto the granite.
+Yes it will.
+Our design team have created a selection of beautiful templates that will translate almost identically onto the granite.
 Restrictions have been incorporated into the design tool to ensure that the final product will fit the size of the marker and be clear and legible.
 If the final product does not match your template, please refer to our Refund Policy.

 Shipping